-Pennsylvania trooper shot dead; search continues for suspect
+Suspect in trooper's death shot and killed during encounter

 JUNIATA TOWNSHIP, Pa.
-(AP) — Pennsylvania State Police continue their search for the suspect in the fatal shooting of a state trooper.
+(AP) — The suspect in the fatal shooting of a first-year Pennsylvania trooper was shot and killed after making threats to police who located him Saturday morning, authorities said.

-The officer, Landon Weaver, was shot Friday night while responding to a report of a protection-from-abuse violation at a home in central Pennsylvania.
-A remote Huntingdon County area has been closed off in the search.
+Trooper Landon Weaver, 23, was killed responding to a domestic complaint Friday evening in a rural area in Huntingdon County, in central Pennsylvania.
+An overnight manhunt for the suspect ended Saturday morning when police found 32-year-old Jason Robison at an unoccupied mobile home in the area, authorities said.

-Gov. Tom Wolf says in a statement Saturday that he is confident the suspect will be captured and “brought to justice.”
+Cpl.
+Adam Reed, a state police spokesman, said Robison refused orders and threatened officers on the scene, leading police to shoot him.
+His death was confirmed at about 10:30 a.m.

 Most Read Stories